Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 Imperial College London

 Imperial College London is a public university in the UK that was established in 1907.
 This science-focused institution has many campuses in and around London.
-The QS world university ranking 2022 has placed Imperial College London at number 10.
+The QS world university ranking 2023 has placed Imperial College London at number 10.
 The Mechanical Engineering department of Imperial College London, one of the world's most prestigious colleges, is ranked first in the UK by the Guardian and second by the Times University Guide.
-Also, Imperial college collaborates with industry on a regular basis to guarantee that their courses as well as the facilities and equipment you will learn to utilise is always relevant to the field of study.
+Also, Imperial College collaborates with industry regularly to guarantee that their courses and the facilities and equipment you will learn to utilise are always relevant to the field of study.

 Requirements for admission